 Availability

 Illicit drug production and distribution is an illegal activity that costs the government billions of dollars per year in prevention.
-When a substance such as crack becomes a target for law officials, drug manufacturers will tend to limit production in order to avoid getting caught.
+When a substance such as crack becomes a target for law officials, drug manufacturers will tend to limit production to avoid getting caught.

 This in turn makes buying crack on the street more difficult and drug dealers will increase the drug costs to offset the risk.